Minyahel/quicwork/developmentNotes.md

         * will have to add a middleware that checks the username of the posted by Id and attaches it to the user object, which also means I will have to update the post schema to hold the necessary data -  DONE
     * create route for deleting a post
 * Implement user/browser state management and authentication
+* Can serve our own mongodb on remote, will have to look into that tho
+* Need to make post liking a toggle logic
+* Better implement the authentication logic before the app grows too much that it becomes a hassle to change it later
+* Should also check where to use arrow functions and not
+* Actual function of next() needs to be checked as well
 ***
 ## Timeline
 * Implementing the basics of the react app so I can better understand how to structure the back-end